Akhil-Kar/Userdb/README.md

     username - "admin"
     password - "admin"

-5. In the bulk upload page use "user_detail.csv" file
+5. In the bulk upload page use "user_details.csv" file